 Bond tells us that the kids that participate in the kartSTART program are all smiles at the end of a day.
 He said, “There are always two distinct reactions.
 The kids feel empowered, they are happy.
 They did the driving on their own, with no parent or friend telling them to do this or do that.
 I’m always shocked at how good some of the kids are after just one day.
 Plus, they all want to do more karting, which means they will all be better drivers before they get their license.”

 Undoubtedly, some parents are going to be a bit anxious with their children behind the wheel of four-wheeled machines.
 By the end of the day, though, parents appreciate what the team of kartSTART instructors has accomplished.
 Bond said, “The parents are relieved that someone else had the job of teaching ‘junior’ the basics of driving- this is what gets us our biggest thank yous!
 All the parents leave with a sense of relief that their kids are off to a good start on their driving career.
 In addition, the whole family really likes the car portion where we show off the safety features of the new Toyotas.
 The general consensus is that kartSTART is a great first step for their kids and they are glad they came.”

-kartSTART runs throughout the summer, starting in western Canada this month and ends on the east coast in August.
+kartSTART runs throughout the summer, starting in British Columbia in late June and ends in Nova Scotia in late August.
 Check the kartSTART’s site for dates, locations, and complete details on the program.
-VVUZZ readers can enjoy an additional discount by using the discount code “VVUZZ” when you register your child for kartSTART.
+VVUZZ readers can enjoy an 25% discount by using the discount code “VVUZZ” when you register your child for kartSTART.